ibm-cloud-docs/sap/sap-terraform-background-ase-sybase-standalone-vsi.md

 Imagine that a cloud providers infrastructure is a residential apartment building with multiple families living inside.
 Being a public cloud tenant is akin to sharing an apartment with a few roommates.
 In contrast, having a VPC is like having your own private condominium.
 No one else has the key, and no one can enter the space without your permission.

-A VPC’s logical isolation is implemented by using virtual network functions and security features that give an enterprise customer granular control over which IP addresses or applications can access particular resources.
-It is analogous to the “friends-only” or “public/private” controls on social media accounts used to restrict who can or can’t see your otherwise public posts.
+A VPC’s logical isolation is implemented by using virtual network functions and security features that give an enterprise user a granular control, over which the IP addresses or applications can access the particular resources.
+It is similar to the “friends-only” or “public/private” controls on social media accounts used to restrict who can or cannot see your public posts.

 With {{site.data.keyword.cloud_notm}} VPC, you can use the UI, CLI, and API to quickly provision virtual server instances for VPC with high network performance.
 VPC infrastructure contains several Infrastructure-as-a-Service (IaaS) offerings, including Virtual Servers for VPC.
 Use the following information to understand a simple use case for planning, creating, and configuring resources for your VPC, and learn about more VPC overviews and VPC tutorials.
 For more information, see [Getting started with Virtual Private Cloud (VPC)](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started).

 ## SAP ASE Sybase in {{site.data.keyword.cloud_notm}}
 {: #sap-ase-sybase-in-cloud}

 The IBM public cloud is an open, security-rich, and enterprise-ready public cloud for business.
-This design makes it easier for global enterprises to modernize and build new business applications in the cloud to meet the evolving needs of the business and its customers. {{site.data.keyword.cloud_notm}} offerings include a broader portfolio of SAP-certified infrastructure, ranging from bare metal, VMware, VPC, and IBM Power® Systems Virtual Server products.
+This design makes it easier for global enterprises to modernize and build new business applications in the cloud to meet the requirements of the business and its customers. {{site.data.keyword.cloud_notm}} offerings include a broader portfolio of SAP-certified infrastructure, ranging from bare metal, VMware, VPC, and IBM Power® Systems Virtual Server products.

 ## SAP ASE Sybase defined
 {: #sap-ase-sybase-defined}